wadeking98/BC-Wallet-Demo/README.md

 ## ✨ Hi there!

-Welcome to the repository of Animo's Self-Sovereign identity demo.
+Welcome to the repository of BC Wallet's Self-Sovereign identity demo.
 This interactive app demonstrates the use of verifiable credentials.
 This demo is build using [Aries Framework Javascript (AFJ)](https://github.com/hyperledger/aries-framework-javascript).
 AFJ is a framework written in TypeScript for building SSI Agents and DIDComm services.
 This demo uses the REST API, which is part of the [Aries Framework JavaScript Extensions](https://github.com/hyperledger/aries-framework-javascript-ext) repository.

 ## 🛠️ Usage